tlswg/tls13-spec/draft-ietf-tls-tls13.md

                        in the ServerKeyShare message.
                        Note: ECDHE_RSA is defined in [RFC4492].

-    DHE_DSS            DSA public key; the certificate MUST allow the key to be used for signing with the hash algorithm that will be employed in the server key exchange message.

     ECDHE_ECDSA        ECDSA-capable public key; the certificate MUST allow the key to be used for signing with the hash algorithm that will be employed in the